 The DEFLATE Compression field shall be set to one if the controlee supports the compression and decompression, using the compression format defined in 10.40.4.5.2.
 Otherwise, it shall be set to zero.

+The ARDEV field shall be set to one if the controlee is ARDEV.
+Otherwise, it shall be set to zero.

+The SDEV field shall be set to one if the controlee is SDEV.
+Otherwise, it shall be set to zero.

 CID 479